Every day at school, a feverish nightmare was likely to occur. Back then, I was unaware of my learning disability and knew nothing of dyslexia.

 this was where my nightmares lived.

-Closed in by the chalkboard wall, the giant teacher’s desk, and the podium, I was trapped by fear and humiliation.
+Closed in by the chalkboard wall, the giant teacher’s desk, and the podium, trapped by fear and humiliation.
 This moment stretched on and slithered around me, swaying the room.
-Once the clatter of laughter subsided there was no apology or even pointless face covering.
-I was not asked to return to my seat.
-Instead, mercilessly, Mr. Moir pointed to the podium.
+Once the clatter of laughter subsided, there was no apology or even pointless face covering.
+He did not ask to return to my seat.
+Instead mercilessly, Mr. Moir pointed to the podium.

 “Johnny tried to kiss you, didn’t he?”

-“Wes doesn’t need any distraction during his studies.”
+“Wes doesn’t need any distractions during his studies.”
 His father had said.

 The meager smile the boy gave me was meant as an apology.
 Wes knew what the basement would hold for me and didn’t tell.